 Excess deferrals.
-For 2005, excess deferrals are the elective deferrals for the year that are more than the \$14,000 limit discussed earlier.
-For a participant who is eligible to make catch-up contributions, excess deferrals are the elective deferrals that are more than \$18,000.
+For 2008, excess deferrals are the elective deferrals for the year that are more than the \$15,500 limit discussed earlier.
+For a participant who is eligible to make catch-up contributions, excess deferrals are the elective deferrals that are more than \$20,500.
 The treatment of excess deferrals made under a SARSEP is similar to the treatment of excess deferrals made under a qualified plan.
 See Treatment of Excess Deferrals under Elective Deferrals (401(k) Plans) in chapter 4.

 Excess SEP contributions.
 Excess SEP contributions are elective deferrals of highly compensated employees that are more than the amount permitted under the SARSEP ADP test.
 You must notify your highly compensated employees within 21⁄2 months after the end of the plan year of their excess SEP contributions.
 If you do not notify them within this time period, you must pay a 10% tax on the excess.
-For an explanation of the notification requirements, see Revenue Procedure 91-44 in Cumulative Bulletin 1991-2.
-If you adopted a SARSEP using Form 5305A-SEP, the notification requirements are explained in the instructions for that form.
+For an explanation of the notification requirements, see Rev. Proc.
+91-44, 1991-2 C.B.
+733. If you adopted a SARSEP using Form 5305A-SEP, the notification requirements are explained in the instructions for that form.